Steam-Locomotive/PicoCTF-2014-Write-ups/forensics/ssh_backdoor.md

 ````
 The frobcmp() function serves as an additional authentication mode meaning that if it returns 1, we are allowed into the server!
 Looking at the code we can see the string `CGCDSE_XGKIBCDOY^OKFCDMSE_XLFKMY` is being passed in to be compared to our password after `memfrob` is run on it.
 A little googling [reveals](http://linux.die.net/man/3/memfrob) that memfrob is a rudimentary encryption technique that encrypts the input data by preforming an XOR with it an the number `42`.
 XOR is the term for a  Binary Exclusive OR.
-XOR has the unique property of being the inverse of itself, that is to say if you XOR something twice with the same key, you get your originl text back.
+XOR has the unique property of being the inverse of itself, that is to say if you XOR something twice with the same key, you get your original text back.
 Since we have the text (`CGCDSE_XGKIBCDOY^OKFCDMSE_XLFKMY`) which the XORed version of our password is being compared with, we can simply XOR it with 42 to get what our password should be *before* it is XORed.
 Here is an example of xoring every character with 42 in python:
 ```python
 ''.join(chr(i) for i in [ord(a) ^ 42 for a in "CGCDSE_XGKIBCDOY^OKFCDMSE_XLFKMY"])
 ```